VEAF/VEAF-Mission-Creation-Tools/documentation/content/Mission maker/concepts/load-with-triggers.md

 The name of the trigger is not important, as is its color.

-It has a condition ```return true```: if the condition returns true, the trigger will be executed and the scripts will be loaded dynamically.
+It has a condition (a *lua predicate*) `return true --true=dynamic, false=static`: if the condition returns true, the trigger will be executed and the scripts will be loaded dynamically.
 If false, the trigger will not be executed and the scripts will be loaded statically.
 At the moment, the condition returns true and therefore we'll be loading dynamically.

 The trigger does execute a script (DO SCRIPT) that defines two constants, used later in the other triggers :